Emergency laws have been introduced in Wales to protect tenants from eviction for a temporary period.

 Court action for repossession was suspended for a short period but since the 20th September 2020 the courts have started dealing with eviction cases again.
 If your case has gone to court you will receive a letter telling you what is happening next.

-All current court action for repossession is suspended until the 20 September 2020 and the Financial Conduct Authority (FCA) has said that mortgage lenders shouldn’t start or continue court action for repossession until at least 31 October 2020.
+If you are a homeowner the Financial Conduct Authority (FCA) has said that mortgage lenders shouldn’t start or continue court action for repossession until at least 31 October 2020.

-If you are struggling to pay your mortgage because of coronavirus you might be able to apply for a 3 month payment holiday.
+If you are able you should still pay towards your mortgage while you are waiting for a court hearing.
+If you are struggling to pay because of coronavirus you might be able to apply for a 3 month payment holiday.
 Click here for more information.